8 Ways To Save Money Today, Tomorrow and Every Day After

 “The best advice, I believe, is to always pay yourself first” says author, speaker, and personal finance expert Debbi King.
 “This is information that I wish I had 28 years ago when I graduated college.
 If you set aside, automatically, 10% of your wages every check, you will always have money (as long as you live on the 90%, of course).
-There are so many ways to save - couponing, sales, thrift store, etc., but setting aside cash every paycheck is the best way to build wealth and reach financial freedom.”
+There are so many ways to save: couponing, sales, thrift stores, etc., but setting aside cash from every paycheck is the best way to build wealth and reach financial freedom.”

 “I attribute most savings habits are difficult for people because they perceive it as a loss, rather than a replacement.
 We have too many of us who seek instant gratification rather than long-term longevity benefits.
 When we think of savings as someone or something taking away from us rather than a gift we are giving to ourselves, it can make it harder to save.

 “We have so many bills to pay or financial responsibilities to meet, sometimes we forget to get ourselves onto that list!
 You should always remember that one of the primary principles to building WEALTH is to PAY YOURSELF 10%.
 That's money you've earned and deserve to keep.”